onehashai/onehash-connect/help/mobile-notifications.md

 ### Contacting OneHash Connect support

-If you are still having trouble with your push notifications, you can send an email to [Zulip support](/help/contact-support).
+If you are still having trouble with your push notifications, you can send an email to [Connect support](/help/contact-support).
 Please be sure to include the troubleshooting data provided by the mobile app.

 {start_tabs}